EasonLiaw/power_consumption_forecasting/README.md

 vii) Perform missing imputation on categorical variables based on highest frequency for every category.

 viii) Save reduced set of features and target values into 2 different CSV files (X.csv and y.csv) for further data preprocessing with pipelines to reduce data leakage.

-For more details of which features have been initially removed from the dataset, refer to the following CSV file: <b>Columns_Drop_from_Original.csv</b>

-In addition, the following pickle files (with self-explanatory names) have been created inside Intermediate_Train_Results folder during this stage which may be used later on during data preprocessing on test data:
-- <b>CategoryImputer.pkl</b>

 ## Legality
 ---